odpi/egeria-docs/site/docs/guides/operations/kubernetes/charts/overview.md

 This set of charts has been built to assist in learning & demonstration activities, testing, and may also form a basis for production deployments.

-See [../helm](Helm) for information on configuring Helm to be able to access these charts via a repository.
+See [Helm](../helm.md) for information on configuring Helm to be able to access these charts via a repository.

 # Available Charts

-* [base](base) - creates a simple Egeria environment with a single metadata server.
+* [base](base.md) - creates a simple Egeria environment with a single metadata server.
 Includes the Ecosystem UI so that metadata can be searched, browsed.
-* [odpi-egeria-lab](lab) - Demo scenario for 'Coco Pharmaceuticals'.
+* [odpi-egeria-lab](lab.md) - Demo scenario for 'Coco Pharmaceuticals'.
 Multiple platorms, metadata repositories, cohorts.
 Demonstration script via Juypter notebooks.
 Includes both the Ecosystem UI & business UI
-* [cts](cts) - Supports testing repository connectors using our Conformance Test Suite.
+* [cts](cts.md) - Supports testing repository connectors using our Conformance Test Suite.
 Can be configured to support other repositories via simple values.
-* [pts](pts) - Performance test suite to aid in measuring the performance of repository connectors.
+* [pts](pts.md) - Performance test suite to aid in measuring the performance of repository connectors.

 # Caveat: Strimzi: permissions and co-existance